 By the 1909-1910 winter season, 117 Beacon was the home of Richard Batchelder Young, a stockbroker and investment banker, and his wife, Estella (Miller) Young.
 They previously had lived at The Charlesgate at 535 Beacon.
-They continued to live at 117 Beacon during the 1917-1918 season, but moved thereafter.
+They continued to live at 117 Beacon in 1917, but moved thereafter.

 On December 12, 1919, 117 Beacon was purchased from Aaron Davis and Claflin Davis, successor trustees of the trust established for their benefit under Sarah Freeland’s will, by Catharine Isabella (Reardon) Lyons, the wife of Henry Stephen Lyons.
 They previously had lived in Brookline.
 They also maintained a home, Boulders, at Prides Crossing.

 Henry Lyons was a real estate and insurance broker.
 He served as Secretary of the Boston Elevated Railway Company, Boston Consolidated Gas Company, and New England Coal and Coke Company, and as President of the Mystic Steamship Company.

 The Lyonses’ four children — Doran Stephen Lyons, Margaret Lyons, Ellen Lyons, and Henry Milton Lyons – lived with them,